 The Great Salt Lake and its islands provide outstanding scenery and recreational opportunities in Northern Utah.
 There are eight named islands in the lake that have never been totally submerged during historic time.
 All have been connected to the mainland by exposed shoals during periods of low water.
 The largest islands in the Great Salt Lake include Antelope, Stansbury, Fremont, Carrington, Dolphin, Cub, Badger, Strongs Knob, Gunnison, and Goose Island.
 Antelope and Stansbury are the most developed islands.
 The shoreline of these islands have formed extensive wetlands making the Great Salt Lake one of the most important places for migrating and nesting birds.
 The high salinity of the lake makes it habitable for only a few species, including brine shrimp and algae.

 The lower elevation Desert Ranges are best climbed in fall, winter and spring.
 During winter, expect some snow after recent storms and cold spells.
 Dirt roads may be impassible if they are wet.
-Try to wait at least two weeks before traveling to more remote areas.
-During the summer months expect daytime temps in the 80-100's.
+Try to wait one or two weeks before traveling to more remote areas.
+During the summer months expect daytime temperatures to be between 80 to 100 degrees.
 This is quite hot for most people so you may want to avoid that time.

 The Northern Wasatch Mountains can be hiked year round.
 The high peaks receive just as much snow as other areas in the Wasatch.
 Considerable snow will fall from December through March in winter.
-The mountain ranges in the northwest corner of the state, such as the Raft River Mountains, Grouse Creek Mountains, and Goose Creek Mountains will also have snow well into late spring and early summer.
+The mountain ranges in the northwest corner of the state, such as the Raft River Mountains, Grouse Creek Mountains, and Goose Creek Mountains may hold snow well into late spring and early summer depending on current conditions.

-Nice weather usually last from July through mid-September.
-In the mountains, summer temperatures can reach 70-80 degrees in the daytime and 30 degrees at night.
-The weather should be cooler at the higher elevations.
+The warmest weather usually last from the months of July through September.
+The temperatures will be cooler at the higher elevations although lower mountains will still be warm.
 In the mountains weather can change at any time and afternoon thundershowers can be expected.
-In winter, temperatures will be around 30-40 degrees and much colder in the higher elevations.
+In winter, temperatures will be around 30 degrees and sometimes much colder.

 Golden Spike National Historical Site